-Poland continues to be the most attractive market in the Central and Eastern European region thanks to high liquidity as well as a wide range of high-quality investment products.
-According to the Management Board, the need to seek quality and savings due to rising operating costs are one of the main challenges facing the office real estate market in the coming quarters.
-ESG is becoming an increasingly important justification for business decisions.
-Better work comfort will have an increasingly significant impact on employee efficiency and an increase in the frequency of working from the office.
-Poland will continue to be a leader in investment activity, while increasing its share as a key market in the Central and Eastern European region.
+Poland remains the most attractive market in the Central and Eastern European region due to its high liquidity and a wide range of high-quality investment products.
+According to the Management Board, the need to seek quality and cost savings in response to rising operating expenses remains one of the main challenges facing the real estate market in the coming quarters.
+ESG factors are becoming increasingly significant in business decision-making across all market segments.
+Improved workplace comfort and mixed-use spaces will have a growing impact on employee productivity and the frequency of office attendance.
+Poland is expected to maintain its position as a leader in investment activity, further solidifying its role as a key market in Central and Eastern Europe.